skillrepos/ctr-de/labs.md

 </p>
 </details>

+---
-**Lab 4:  Mapping Docker images and containers with the filesystem**
+## Lab 4:  Mapping Docker images and containers with the filesystem**

-**Purpose: In this lab, we'll explore how layers, images and containers are actually mapped and stored in the filesystem.**
+### Purpose: In this lab, we'll explore how layers, images and containers are actually mapped and stored in the filesystem.**
+⬇️
 <details>
 <summary>Click to expand steps for Lab 4</summary>